 MED: Talent collects water from a faucet in the lab.

+Talent collects water from turtle pond.
+Footage for this shot is the same as 3.5.1 on the RT-PCR video.

 Images of lakes with algal bloom, swimming pools with algae.